steppi/steppi.github.io/_posts/2021-09-01-fermi-dirac.md

 It was first derived in 1926 independently by both the Italian physicist [Enrico Fermi](https://en.wikipedia.org/wiki/Enrico_Fermi) and the British physicist [Paul Dirac](https://en.wikipedia.org/wiki/Paul_Dirac).

 You may not be entirely satisfied with the above derivation.
+We haven't really explained why we should expect this approach to yield the correct distribution.
+Your concerns may be the addressed by the following interpretation.

 Through a series of simplifications we see that the quantity we are maximizing satisifes the equivalence